-Alexandria Morgan on Changing the Fashion Industry
+Alexandria Morgan on What Needs to Change in the Modeling Industry

 By: Valeria Ramos

 On the fourth episode of our Office Chats podcast, I chatted with NY-based model and YouTuber Alexandria Morgan about the ups and downs of today’s evolving modeling industry.

 Morgan’s honesty about the modeling industry via social media is something I’ve always found very refreshing and her desire to help make it a better environment for women to work in is inspiring.

 On her YouTube channel and our podcast, Morgan opened up about some difficult experiences she’s encountered in her modeling career.